Samajah/HackUTD2024/README.md

 ## Project Overview

 PoyoBot provides users with personalized financial insights by answering questions based on a knowledge base.
 The bot is designed to handle diverse financial inquiries and assist users in making informed financial decisions.

-## Features

-- Answers predefined financial questions and dynamically responds to custom queries using FastAPI.
-- Provides users with insights into investment strategies, credit management, retirement planning, and more.
-- Interactive chat interface built with Streamlit.

 ## Installation